Angel Leigh McCoy

-Angel Leigh McCoy (born December 13, 1962) is an American game designer and fiction writer based in Seattle, Washington.
+Angel Leigh McCoy is an American game designer and fiction writer based in Seattle, Washington.

 Early life and education

 Originally from the Midwest, Angel Leigh McCoy grew up delving into fantasy and horror novels and won her first essay contest in sixth grade.
 She studied French Literature at the University of Illinois in Champaign-Urbana.

 Career

 She is credited with published work in the role-playing games industry as far back as 1994.
 Over the years, she has designed RPG material for companies such as White Wolf, Wizards of the Coast, FASA, and Pinnacle Entertainment Group.
 In 2001, she was writing in the video game industry for Microsoft Game Studios, writing articles as Xbox.com correspondent Wireless Angel.
 She transferred to ArenaNet in 2007, where she was part of a team effort to make the MMORPG Guild Wars 2.

 Her side projects have included: founding and providing creative direction for an indie game team (Games Omniverse LLC); short fiction writing; webmaster for the Horror Writers Association; producing the Wily Writers Speculative Fiction Podcast; and editing short story anthologies "Deep Cuts", and "Another Dimension Anthology".